Applicants should be Singapore citizens, permanent residents or residents in Singapore. In addition, you will need to meet these minimum requirements:

 - 20 credit units being 4 core Taxation Framework and Practice courses

-- 15 credit units being 3 courses of tax-related topics
+- 10 credit units being 2 courses of Tax-related topics

 The Taxation Framework and Practice covers Singapore taxation, and introduces the student to elements of International Taxation, and is completed by taking the Advanced Tax Programme ("ATP") of the Tax Academy.
-Students registering with UniSIM who have not completed the ATP will be transferred as MTax students to the Tax Academy under existing arrangements with the Academy under existing arrangements with the Academy to complete the first 20 credits.
+Students registering with Singapore University of Social Sciences who have not completed the ATP will be transferred as MTax students to the Tax Academy under existing arrangements with the Academy to complete the first 20 credits.
 Students who have already completed the ATP will proceed directly to take the remaining courses.

-Students will normally be expected to complete the ATP before taking the UniSIM courses.
-If they have not completed the ATP, they can still apply to UniSIM, and if accepted, they will be transferred to the Tax Academy to complete the ATP first, and then return in the following year to complete the UniSIM modules.
-In exceptional cases such as students with tax experience, they may be permitted to begin the UniSIM courses prior to taking the ATP.
-However, they will only graduate upon completing the ATP
+Students will normally be expected to complete the ATP before taking the University courses.
+If they have not completed the ATP, they can still apply to Singapore University of Social Sciences, and if accepted, they will be transferred to the Tax Academy to complete the ATP first, and then return in the following year to complete the University modules.
+In exceptional cases such as students with tax experience, they may be permitted to begin the University courses prior to taking the ATP.
+However, they will only graduate upon completing the ATP.